nikita-kazakov/nikita-kazakov.github.io/_posts/2021-01-27-sql-through-practice.md

 # Order By

-SQL will let you order your rows ascending and descending with the `order by` command.
+SQL will let you order your rows ascending and descending with the `order by` clause.

 Let's say I want to select the id and the name from the artists table and order by name in ascending order (alphabetical order).